Gravel Shed Pads and Foundations

-A gravel pad is an affordable choice as a shed foundation.
+A gravel pad is an affordable choice for a shed foundation.
 Having a gravel foundation for your shed or gazebo (or even for your above-ground pool) is one simple way to make your building last longer with less maintenance.
 A gravel pad ensures that your building has a solid, well-drained foundation.

 If your shed is built with a wood floor, you should choose a gravel pad; a concrete foundation is ideal for a shed without a prebuilt floor.
 You can read an in-depth comparison of each type of foundation in our article: "Gravel vs. Concrete: Which Shed Base is Best for You?"